xsf/xmpp.org/content/blog/newsletter/2024-10-05-newsletter.md

 ## XMPP Articles

 - List of projects that got worked on in September’s [XMPP Sprint in Worcester, UK!](https://wiki.xmpp.org/web/Sprints/2024-09_Worcester_UK#Attendees).
-- [Monal Internals - XML Query Language](https://monal-im.org/post/00014-monal-internals-xml-query-language/) This new article shines some light onto specific parts of Monal’s internals.
-It’s dedicated to programmers or people curious about how Monal works internally.
+- [Monal Internals - XML Query Language](https://monal-im.org/post/00014-monal-internals-xml-query-language/): This new article shines some light onto specific parts of Monal’s internals.
+It is dedicated to programmers or people curious about how Monal works internally.
 - [The Quick and Easy Guide to Jabber/XMPP](https://contrapunctus.codeberg.page/the-quick-and-easy-guide-to-xmpp.html): Why XMPP matters.
 - Straight from [The Dandelion Hub](https://dhub.global/): Installation of an XMPP-based messenger using [Movim](https://movim.eu/) as frontend and [Prosody](https://prosody.im/) as backend  on Linux [Debian](https://www.debian.org/) 12 – [A tutorial](https://biosphere.wilmarigl.de/en/?p=4029).